-Dental implants are easily the most popular and also the ideal solution, for replacing your missing tooth/teeth.
+Dental implants (or teeth implants or tooth replacement) are easily the most popular and also the ideal solution, for replacing your missing tooth/teeth.
 They have definitely changed the course of dentistry in the last quarter of a century or so.

-A dental implant is basically a titanium post which is surgically inserted into the jawbone beneath the gum line to work as a tooth root.
+A Dental Implant (or tooth/teeth implant) is basically a titanium post or screw which is surgically inserted into the jawbone beneath the gum line to work as a tooth root.
 Post insertion, an implantologist will attach a crown on top of the implant to ensure the appearance of a natural tooth.

-Tooth Implants not only look and feel like your natural teeth but also function like.
+Tooth Implants not only look and feel like your natural teeth but also function like one.

 Before & After Picture Gallery